Alexa Curtis (singer): Acting

 In 2021, Alexa gained the lead role as Taylor Young in Rock Island Mysteries, a 20-part adventure/drama series which was shot on the Gold Coast, Queensland.
 A joint collaboration between Fremantle Australia and Nickelodeon.
-It premiered on May 2, 2022, on 10 Shake and 10 Play.
-It will air on Nickelodeon Australia and New Zealand from June 2022 and global audiences on Nickelodeon International later in the year.
+It premiered on 2 May 2022, on 10 Shake and 10 Play.
+It aired on Nickelodeon Australia and New Zealand from June 2022 and global audiences on Nickelodeon International later in the year.

 In 2019 Alexa played a supporting role as Jordan in the locally-shot movie Swimming for Gold.

 Singing

 In 2014 Alexa was a contestant on The Voice Kids.
 While all chairs turned, she chose Team Delta.
 She made it to the grand final where she won.

 Alexa appeared twice in the 2014 Schools Spectacular, first performing with her Voice Kids co-stars, then duetting with The Voice winner Anja Nissen.
 The same year she performed with a small group of The Voice Kids at Vision Australia's Carols by Candlelight.
 In 2015 and 2016 she performed as a featured artist at the Brisbane IGA Lord Mayor's Christmas Carols.
 In 2016 she sang the opening theme song for six episodes of The Powerpuff Girls on Cartoon Network Australia.

 Alexa represented Australia in the 2016 Junior Eurovision Song Contest.
 The song she sang was called "We Are".
 She finished in fifth place with 202 points.

-In 2020 Alexa released her first single 'Overflow' with music and lyrics 100% owned by her.
+In 2020 Alexa released her first single "Overflow" with music and lyrics 100% owned by her.
 It was independently released.